Fuyukai/asyncqlio/README.rst

 `Read the documentation <http://asyncqlio.readthedocs.io/>`_

-**asyncqlio** is a Python 3.5+ ORM for SQL Relational Databases, that uses asyncio for an async interface.
+**asyncqlio** is a Python 3.5+ ORM for SQL Relational Databases, that allows access from async code.

 You can install the latest version of asyncqlio from PyPI with pip: